Impact of the Middle East Conflict on Inbound Travel to Germany

 Economic Impact

-Since the beginning of the year, global economy airfares have already increased by 24% year-on-year.
-This trend has accelerated further due to the sharp rise in oil and jet fuel prices following the outbreak of the conflict.
-As a result, ticket prices are increasing globally, including in markets not directly affected by the war.
+The global increase in economy airfare prices of 24% year-on-year already observed since the beginning of the year has gained further momentum due to the sharp rise in oil and jet fuel prices following the outbreak of the war.
+As a result of global spot market prices, ticket prices are increasing worldwide, including in countries not directly affected by the conflict.

-Although crude oil prices rose by 64% in March 2026 following the closure of the Strait of Hormuz (Tourism Economics), analysts currently expect a comparatively moderate increase in base airfares of 5–10%.
+Although crude oil prices rose by 64% in March 2026 following the closure of the Strait of Hormuz, according to Tourism Economics, analysts expect “only” a 5% to 10% increase in base air fares.

-A potential global economic downturn caused by disrupted supply chains could weaken tourism demand through declining purchasing power in key source markets.
-However, there are currently no robust indicators confirming this scenario.
+A potential global economic crisis caused by disrupted supply chains could also weaken tourist flows due to declining purchasing power in affected source markets.
+However, there are currently no reliable indicators for this.

 Shifts in Travel Flows and Market Segments